radubobirnac/vocallocal/Readme.md

 If the port is already in use:
 - Change the port number in the command: `python app.py --port 5002`
 - Or kill the process using the port and try again

+### Cache Issues

+If users are experiencing functionality problems due to cached files:
+- The cache busting system should automatically handle this
+- Users can manually clear cache using browser settings
+- For debugging, use browser console commands:
+  - `cacheControls.checkCacheStatus()` - View cache contents
+  - `cacheControls.clearCache()` - Clear all caches
+  - `cacheControls.forceUpdate()` - Force service worker update
+- Check if service worker is registered: `navigator.serviceWorker.getRegistrations()`
+- For detailed troubleshooting, see `CACHE_BUSTING_GUIDE.md`

 ## Deployment